-Simply listing elements or referencing documents will generally not provide a sufficient level of detail.
+Listing elements or referencing documents will generally not provide a sufficient level of detail.
 Examples of this include:

-- details in relation to formal safety assessments limited to either a reference to a study performed or, in some cases, simply a commitment to conduct a study - details provided in relation to the summary of an operator's safety management system limited to listing of policies and procedures - facility descriptions limited to the physical plant and equipment, with little or no detail on the activities that will, or are likely to, take place at or in connection with a facility - only partial details of the technical or other control measures identified as a result of the formal safety assessment.
+• Details in relation to formal safety assessments limited to either a reference to a study performed or, in some cases, simply a commitment to conduct a study.

+- Details provided in relation to the summary of an operator's safety management system limited to listing of policies and procedures. - Facility descriptions limited to the physical plant and equipment, with little or no detail on the activities that will, or are likely to, take place at or in connection with a facility. - Only partial details of the technical or other control measures identified as a result of the formal safety assessment.